 (This article may contain affiliate links.
 I may receive a small commission at no cost to you.
 Your support of this blog is greatly appreciated.)

 - Clearing out and organizing one cabinet or drawer at a time is key.
 The kitchen can be a huge project and can take up an entire day to get done.
 Start small, but the important part is that you START!

-- Begin by purging the no brainers like chipped cups, plates and worn out Tupperware with no lids.
+- Begin by purging the no brainers like chipped cups, plates and worn out Rubbermaid storage containers with no lids.